CEED/Laghos/rom/README.md

 ## libROM: library for Reduced Order Model

-We heavily rely on the library for reduced order model package, [libROM](libROM.net), developed by ROM team at [LLNL](https://www.llnl.gov).
+We rely heavily on the library for reduced order models, [libROM](libROM.net), developed by the ROM team at [LLNL](https://www.llnl.gov).

 ## YouTube Tutorials on Reduced Order Models